dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Script location: where can I use Java223?

-### First location option: GUI
+### First location option: embedded in the application

-As a full-featured JSR223 automation bundle, you can use the GUI to use Java223 scripts everywhere JSR223 scripts are allowed.
+As a full-featured JSR223 automation bundle, you can use Java223 scripts everywhere in openHAB where JSR223 scripts are allowed.
 Including, but not limited to:

 - Creating `Scripts` or `Transformation` in the so-called GUI sections
 - Inside a `Rule`, as an inline script action in the `Then` or the `Only If` section
 - When linking a channel to an item, as a transformation `Profile` of type `Script Java`

+Scripts defined like this or as part of transformations/profiles are **compiled once and can be executed many times**.

 ### Second location option: File script

-A JSR223 script file is a script located in your configuration directory, under the `automation/jsr223` subdirectory.
+A JSR223 script **file** is a script located in your configuration directory, under the `automation/jsr223` subdirectory.

 At startup, or each time a file is created (or modified) in this directory, openHAB will handle it to the relevant JSR223 scripting language for **immediate** execution (using the extension as a discriminating value to choose the JSR223 implementation).
 So in our case, every `.java` files will be handled by the Java223 automation bundle.

+Note that openHAB asks to compile and execute a script in `automation/jsr223` only once: at creation or modification.
+**Such a script is never re-executed.**

-As a script can create and register rules during its execution (by accessing and using the openHAB automation manager), **this 'file mode' is then especially useful for defining rules**.
+As a script can create and register rules during its one-time execution (by accessing and using the openHAB automation manager), **this 'file mode' is then especially useful for defining rules**.
 And, when a script that created rules is deleted, the linked rules are also deleted, thanks to the way openHAB registers a rule (same for modification, as the associated rules are deleted and recreated).
 See the [rules](#rules) section for more information on how to create a rule.

 ## Execution

-A Java223 script does not need to have any dependency to anything in order to be compiled and executed.
+A Java223 script does not need any dependency to be compiled and executed.
 It can just be a plain, simple java class like this one:

 ```java
 public class SimpleClass {